elastos/Elastos.Wiki/docs/7.start/faq.md

 ## Is Elastos a blockchain project?

-Yes and no - Elastos has various core components (which can be explored under the “Components section” that fit within the entire ecosystem but have different purposes and functionalities to meet user needs.
-The Elastos Mainchain-Sidechain architecture enhances our network’s scalability in order to power these different applications, where all dApps running on Elastos have the ability to interact with several sidechains.
+Yes and no - Elastos has multiple core components that fit within the entire ecosystem but have different purposes and functionalities to meet user needs.
+The Elastos mainchain-sidechain architecture enhances our network’s scalability in order to power these different applications, where all dApps running on Elastos have the ability to interact with several sidechains.

 ## How is the Elastos blockchain decentralized?